j-burdis/takeaway-proj/design_recipe.md

     def __init__(self):
         # No parameters
-        # Creates a list of Meal instances
+        # Creates a dictionary of meals and prices
+        # names as keys, prices as values
         pass # No code here yet

     def view_menu(self):
         # no parameters
         # Returns:
-        #   list of meals on the menu
+        #   dictionary of meals on the menu
-        # no side-effects:
+        # no side-effects
         pass # No code here yet

-class Meal:
+class Customer:
-    # User-facing properties:
+    # user facing properties:
+    #   order history (orders): list of order instances

+    def __init__(self):
+        # side effects:
+        #   creates an empty list which will be
+        #   populated by the customer's orders
+        pass

+    def display_orders(self)
+        # returns:
+        #   the list of order instances for this customer

+class Order:
+    def __init__(self):
+        #   menu as a parameter?
-    #   name: string
+        # side effects:
+        #   creates an empty dictionary
+        #   where order items can be added
+        pass

+    def calculate_total(self):
-    #   price: float
+        # returns:
+        #   float: total cost of the items
+        #           in the order dictionary
+        pass

-    def __init__(self, name, price):
+    def add_to_order(self, name, quantity)
-        # Parameters:
+        # params:
-        #   name: string
+        #   name: string of item from the menu
-        #   price: float
-        # Side-effects:
+        #   quantity: integer
-        #   Sets the title and artist properties
-        pass # No code here yet
+        # side effects: appends item to the order dictionary
+        #               so it has name, price and quantity
+        pass

-    def format(self):
+    def view_order(self)
-        # Returns:
+        # returns:
-        #   A string of the form "TITLE by ARTIST"
+        #   dictionary of items in the current
-        pass # No code here yet
+        #   order with names, prices and
+        #   quantities as well as a grand total
+        pass

+    def complete_order(self):
+        # side effects:
+        #   appends order to order list of customer
+        #   clears the order of all items - necessary?
+        #   triggers order_confirmation() method
+        pass

+    def order_confirmation(self):
+        # returns:
+        #   confirmation message with delivery time
+        pass
 ```

 ## 3. Create Examples as Integration Tests